Chhatriwali (film): Plot

 Set in Karnal, Sanya Dhingra is an unemployed chemistry genius who makes a living by taking Chemistry tuitions.
 She is on the lookout for a job but gets rejected everytime.
 One day, while flying kites, she chances upon Ratan Lamba, the owner of Cando Condoms.
 He is impressed by Sanya's knowledge and proposes a job offer as the Quality Control Head at his factory.
-Though initially hesitant about the nature of the job, Sanya agrees to work for him for a salary of 50,000 Rs. under the condition that he doesn't disclose to anyone that she works at a condom factory.
+Though initially hesitant about the nature of the job, Sanya agrees to work for him for a salary of 50,000 Rs. under the condition that he does not disclose to anyone that she works at a condom factory.
 In exchange, Lamba makes a demand that she signs a contract to work for a year before quitting.
 She agrees and hides her true job from her family, telling them that she works at an umbrella factory, due to fear of being ridiculed.

 At a friend's engagement, she has a brief encounter with Rishi, who is engaged in a business of selling Puja items and deity figures.
 Over time, the duo fall in love and their marriage gets fixed.
 Sanya hides her true job from Rishi and his family due to their highly religious background and confides in her sister about the same.
 One day, Nisha, her sister-in-law, collapses in the kitchen.
 Upon taking her to the doctor, she learns that Nisha has had two abortions and two miscarriages in the past, and her body had gotten weak over continuously consuming birth-control pills.
 Sanya confronts Nisha about not using condoms during sex, who in turn tells her how much Rajan, despite being a Biology teacher, despises it due to religious beliefs.